Unplanned Pregnancy in Difficult Circumstances

 In general, it is not recommended that you relocate unless it is necessary.
 For most women, it is easiest to have a healthy and stress-free pregnancy in a familiar environment without the added burden of moving away.

 Whether it’s at school, social events, or family gatherings, you will probably encounter people with a variety of opinions about your pregnancy.
-Unfortunately, some of these opinions about high school pregnancies might be negative or insensitive.
+Unfortunately, some of these opinions about teenage pregnancies might be negative or insensitive.

 Only you can decide when, where, and how you want to talk about your pregnancy.
 But whatever situation you are in, you can take action to welcome the positive influences in your life and keep out the negative.
 Surround yourself with people who are supportive of you during your pregnancy, and don’t be afraid to let others know when their comments aren’t welcome.